 - There’s little hands-on time

 - It packs a flavour punch

-Here’s what you need to make this Sweet Potato, Lentil and Chickpea Curry…
+Here’s what you need to make this Sweet Potato and Lentil Curry…

 - Sweet Potato – I like a bit of a chunkier curry, so I usually dice my sweet potatoes into bite sized chunks.

 - Dry Red Lentils – No need to soak, they cook quickly and break down while cooking, which makes them perfect for curries.

 - Canned Chickpeas – Drain and rinse well.

 - Vegetable Stock & Canned Diced Tomatoes – Use more or less stock depending on how thick you like your curry.